Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // ThreeFourths.Of(18) -> 13
 ```

 Due to the fact that the compiler generates a version of the `Impl` class for each argument of `T`, we end up with an implementation of three-fourths for each type encapsulated in a separate class.
-Having a static constructor ensures that the actual delegate will be initialized only once, the first time it is accessed.

-This essentially gives us a thread-safe lazy-evaluated dynamic function.
-I like to call this pattern a "lazy-compiled expression".
+This approach gives us a thread-safe lazy-evaluated generic dynamic function.

-Now, with the optimizations out of the way, let's use [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet) to compare the different ways we can calculate three-fourths of a value:
+Now, with the optimizations out of the way, let's again use Benchmark.NET to compare the different ways we can calculate three-fourths of a value:

 ```csharp
 public class Benchmarks